 Serve them for breakfast, brunch or a snack.
 You can make them with chocolate chips or leave them out.
 You can also serve fluffy pancakes with strawberry compote for a delicious treat.
+Another option is using leftover homemade cherry pie filling to top pancakes.
 They will look delightful on a plate.

 Making pancakes for a breakfast treat is easy once when you sour the milk and melt the butter before anything else.
 This recipe for fluffy pancakes is like dessert in my house… my kids love them.